gnieboer/tsp-redesign/takeFIVE/index.md

     		<div id="content" class="grid_7 omega grey-1">
             	<!--Slide3 - Content-->
     			<h1 id="start-young">START NOW</h1>
-                <p>Time is your <a class="white" href="/PlanningTools/InvestmentStrategy/retirementsavings/powerOfCompounding.html#benefits" target="_blank" title="Learn more about compound earnings.">biggest ally</a> when it comes to the growth of your retirement savings.
+                <p>Time is your <a class="white" href="/making-contributions/maximize-your-savings/" target="\_blank" title="Learn more about compound earnings.">biggest ally</a> when it comes to the growth of your retirement savings.
 Wait too long, and it will be much harder to catch up.
 If you&rsquo;re unsure where to start, why not Take FIVE for Your Future?</p>
     		</div>

     	</div>